 THE AUTISM & COMMUNICATION PROJECT

-At least 30% of people with autism do not speak or are minimal or unreliable speakers, and many never develop an effective alternative way to communicate.
-Not surprisingly, the inability to communicate even basic desires, thoughts, emotions, and beliefs is the most significant stressor faced by nonspeaking people and their families.
-In addition, because nonspeaking autistics lack a reliable way to express themselves, many people assume that they a) are not interested in communicating or interacting socially, and b) are not capable of learning age-appropriate academic material.
+At least 30% of people with autism have limited ability to use speech, and many never develop an effective language-based alternative way to communicate.
+Not surprisingly, the inability to communicate even basic desires, thoughts, emotions, and beliefs in a language-based manner is the most significant stressor faced by nonspeaking people and their families.
+In addition, because nonspeaking autistics are limited in their ability to express themselves using language, many people assume that they a) are not interested in communicating or interacting socially, and b) are not capable of learning age-appropriate academic material.

 Recent findings raise serious doubts about these assumptions.
 On-going work in the Jaswal lab shows that some parents report that their nonspeaking children are highly motivated to interact with other people.
 Further, some nonspeaking autistics who have developed alternative ways of communicating describe an intense desire to connect with others.
 Recent research has suggested that the cognitive potential of many nonspeaking individuals has been vastly underestimated.
 When individuals’ motivations and potential are underestimated, the effects can be devastating, affecting everything from the social opportunities they are offered to the likelihood that they are given access to a meaningful education.